You wanna know how I created the title for this blog post?

 For example, my blog post 'How to Work on Your Creative Business When You're Depressed As Fuck' is one of my most-read posts to date, and the title is brutally honest!
 It's literally what came out of my mouth when I thought of the idea.

 (I almost scrapped the "F" word but decided to go with it since it described exactly how I was feeling at the time!)

 13. Ask for Opinions.

-And now my friends, behold this handy set of cheat sheets to really get your creative juices flowing (simply click below to gett'em!)
+And now my friends, behold this ultra handy set of cheat sheets to really get your creative juices flowing to come up with great titles!
+(Simply click below to gett'em.)